DIY: LED Origami Flower Kit

 • Tape; electrical tape is preferred.

 • Soldering equipment solder the LEDs to the ends of the hook-up wire.

 Helpful tips before you start your projectWe have gotten some feedback from customers who have had issues with failing LEDs.
 The issue is likely due to the LED being heated for too long with the soldering iron.
 LEDs are not usually so sensitive, but because there is additional internal circuitry to make the LED flash and change colors on its own, it appears to be much more sensitive to heat.
 Here are some suggestions to avoid damaging the LED.

 • Strip about 1" of insulation from the hookup wire.
 Use a heat sink clip across the leads of the LED and part of the hookup wire.
 You will want to solder the hookup wire as close to the insulation as possible so that the extra inch can take some of the heat away.
 You can clip the excess when soldering is complete.

 • Rather than soldering close to the LED itself, solder the hookup wire at the ends of the LED leads.
 Arrange the hookup wire so the stripped end of the wire is meeting the end of the lead on the LED.
 Use a heat clip or self-closing tweezers to hold the wire in place and to help draw the heat away.

 When the soldering is done, you may wrap one of the leads in electrical tape or heat shrink tubing to isolate one lead from the other.

-Run the hookup wire up the length of the leads and when it reaches the base of the LED, and then use the pencil to coil the wire back down.
+Run the hookup wire up the length of the leads.
+When it reaches the base of the LED, use the pencil to coil the wire back down.

 Additional Design Tips• If you use glue on the flowers, let the glue dry completely before making cuts on it.